DynamicsAndNeuralSystems/NeuralSystemsAndSignals.github.io/_pages/openings.md

 We are always looking for new group members!

-The Neural Systems and Signals Group is dedicated to promoting a lab environment in which people with all types of personalities and backgrounds feel included and supported.
+The Dynamics and Neural Systems Group is dedicated to promoting a lab environment in which people with all types of personalities and backgrounds feel included and supported.

 ### Current open positions